piotrpustelnik/gitwhen/README.md

    ./build/gitwhen
    ```

+Download compiled binary from Github releases:
+* Currently supports Ubuntu x86

 ## Usage

-List commits from all your repositories in current working directory between dates:
+List commits from all your repositories made by you in current working directory between dates:
 `gitwhen 2025-04-20 2025-04-25`

-List commits from all your repositories in current working directory on particular day:
+List commits from all your repositories made by you in current working directory on particular day:
 `gitwhen 2025-04-20`

 ## Contributing